pvarouktsis/Compilers-assignments/README.md

 javac code/*.java
 ```

-and execute the script (from the parent folder of repository)
+and execute the script (from the parent directory of repository)
 ```
 ./tests/run_tests.sh
 ```